jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 ![](./images/oci-vbs-18.png)

-Once selected any of the variables, and expression editor will be opened, where you will be able to set propperly the value of each property based in your environment.
+Once selected any of the variables, and when the ***f(x)*** symbol gets clicked, the expression editor will be opened, where you will be able to set propperly the value of each property based in your environment.

 ![](./images/oci-vbs-19.png)